Vasiliev equations

 Vasiliev equations are formally consistent gauge invariant nonlinear equations whose linearization over a specific vacuum solution describes free massless higher-spin fields on anti-de Sitter space.
 The Vasiliev equations are classical equations and no Lagrangian is known that starts from canonical two-derivative Frønsdal Lagrangian and is completed by interactions terms.
 There is a number of variations of Vasiliev equations that work in three, four and arbitrary number of space-time dimensions.
 Vasiliev's equations admit supersymmetric extensions with any number of super-symmetries and allow for Yang–Mills gaugings.
 Vasiliev's equations are background independent, the simplest exact solution being anti-de Sitter space.
-It is important to note that locality is not properly implemented and the equations give a solution of certain formal deformation procedure, which is difficult to map to field theory language.
+Locality is not properly implemented and the equations give a solution of certain formal deformation procedure, which is difficult to map to field theory language.
 The higher-spin AdS/CFT correspondence is reviewed in Higher-spin theory article.

 The Vasiliev equations are generating equations and yield differential equations in the space-time upon solving them order by order with respect to certain auxiliary directions.
 The equations rely on several ingredients: unfolded equations and higher-spin algebras.

 The exposition below is organised in such a way as to split the Vasiliev's equations into the building blocks and then join them together.
 The example of the four-dimensional bosonic Vasiliev's equations is reviewed at length since all other dimensions and super-symmetric generalisations are simple modifications of this basic example.